 Here’s the way the rest of it went down:

 - He starts dating another girl from work.
-It’s totally obvious because every time he gets near her, her face turns bright red and her voice gets all “oh my god you’re so cute and I love secretly sleeping with you”.
+It’s totally obvious because every time he gets near her, her face turns bright red.
 I’m immediately suspicious.

 - He tells me that we aren’t really dating anymore and again (concrete heart) I act like it’s no big deal and can’t wait to move on to the next loser.